Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 There are a number of risk factors that make people more likely to experience a dislocated patella.
 These include:

-If you have a dislocated patella, you will know you’ve done it.
-There will be immediate:
+If you have a dislocated patella, you will know you’ve done it and may have the following symptoms:

 Sometimes a dislocated patella relocates itself, meaning it goes back to the right place, but there will still be a lot of tissue damage.
 If this happens, the knee will be extremely swollen and painful.